stephen22otieno/triangle-tracker/README.md

 ## Description
-  This is the new invented Triangle-Tracker that will help the individual to determine the type of the Triangle.
+  This is the new invented Triangle-Tracker that will help the individual to determine the type of the Triangle by inputting its three side values

  ## By
   Stephen Otieno